-The Federal Managers Association (FMA) is the oldest, largest, most influential professional association representing the interests of the nearly 200,000 managers, supervisors, and executives serving in today’s federal government.
+The Federal Managers Association (FMA) is the oldest and largest professional association representing the interests of the nearly 200,000 managers, supervisors, and executives serving in today’s federal government.
 FMA also actively promotes the interests of retired federal employees.

 To see more detailed information on FMA visit the About FMA page.

 The Federal Managers Association began in 1913 as the Quartermen-Leadingmen Association, with charter chapters in seven naval shipyards.
 The original goal was to counter the developing strength of trade unions in government.

 With the sharp cutback of federal workers following World War I, the Association went into a brief decline.
 It was revived in the 1950s as the National Association of Supervisors.
 In 1978, the name was changed to the Federal Managers Association to reflect the group’s inclusion of members from federal agencies beyond the Department of Defense.
 For more a more detailed account of FMA’s history, please click here.

 Since 1913, FMA has been a passionate advocate for excellence in federal public service through effective management, as well as a forceful champion of its members’ legislative agenda.

 FMA effectively brings your concerns on job, career, salary and benefits, retirement security and other issues to the attention of lawmakers and top agency decision-makers.
 Its team of advocates, policy analysts, and communications specialists leads this effort.
 FMA members also play a vital role.
 They testify before Congress, furnish issue briefs to lawmakers and share concerns with them, and comment on current and proposed federal policies and regulations.